bailey27/cppcryptfs/README.md

 Current Status
 --------------

-The developer has been using cppcryptfs in forward (normal) mode for over two years and hasn't lost any data.
+The developer has been using cppcryptfs in forward (normal) mode for over three years and hasn't lost any data.
 At least one other person is using it.

 Reverse mode has undergone only limited testing by the developer.